ethanresnick/twilio-ivr/README.md

 - `name` (**required**): a string that uniquely identifies the state (among all your states).

-- `twimlFor(callSession, urlFor, inputData?)` (**optional**): a function that returns the [Twiml](https://www.twilio.com/docs/api/twiml) used to "render" the state to the caller.
+- `twimlFor(urlFor, inputData?)` (**optional**): a function that returns the [Twiml](https://www.twilio.com/docs/api/twiml) used to "render" the state to the caller.
 For example, the caller might be on a state that asks them to choose from a list of options.
 To present those options to the caller, your application has to provide some Twiml (probably using [`<Say>`](https://www.twilio.com/docs/api/twiml/say) or [`<Play>`](https://www.twilio.com/docs/api/twiml/play)) to read out the options.
 This function would be responsible for returning that Twiml.
 States with a `twimlFor` property are called **renderable states**.

-- `transitionOut(callSession, inputData?)` (**optional**): a function that's called to determine the next state.
+- `transitionOut(inputData?)` (**optional**): a function that's called to determine the next state.
 States with a `transitionOut` function are called **branching states**.
 A state's `transitionOut` function is usually called in response to caller input, or to a new call coming in, and receives that input data.
 However, it can also be called indirectly; see below.
-It returns a promise for the next state and any updates to the call session (also described below).
+It returns the next state, or a promise for the next state.

-- `backgroundTrigger(callSession, urlFor, inputData?)` (**optional**): a function called just before the state is rendered (`backgroundTrigger` is only available on renderable states).
+- `backgroundTrigger(urlFor, inputData?)` (**optional**): a function called just before the state is rendered (`backgroundTrigger` is only available on renderable states).
 This function can be used to kick off background operations that should happen as a result of reaching this state.
 Note: this function does not block rendering the state, so `twimlFor` should not assume that anything `backgroundTrigger` does has been completed at render time. (`backgroundTrigger` may be given the ability to block, or to be used on non-renderable states, in the future.)
 States with a `backgroundTrigger` function are called **asynchronous states**.

 - `uri` (**optional**): most states will *not* have a `uri` property; this property is used primarily on your system's "entry state" (i.e., the state that twilio will use to start a call, likely through the incoming call webhook).
 However, if there are other states that you need to be able to "jump to" directly (i.e., point twilio to, and have it [continue an existing call from there](https://www.twilio.com/docs/api/rest/change-call-state)) those must also have a `uri`.
 The `uri` property should hold a relative uri string that will be used by the library to create an express `POST` listener that, when requested, consults the state to figure out how to respond.
 States with a `uri` property are called **routable states**.

 - `processTransitionUri` (**optional**): a relative uri where caller input data should be sent; data sent to this uri will be passed to the state's `transitionOut` method to determine the next state.
 (The `processTransitionUri` only applies states that are branching and renderable.)
-Like `uri`, this property is used by the library to set up the appropriate express POST listeners.
+Like `uri`, the uri given here is turned into an express `POST` listener by the library.
+A state's `twimlFor()` method should render twiml that instructs twilio to send the relevant user input data to the `processTransitionUri` (see examples below).
 States with a `processTransitionUri` property, which are also renderable and branching states, are called **normal states** as they tend to be the most common state type.

 - `isEndState` (**optional**): this property, if present, can only have one value: `true`.
 It's used to mark a state as an **end state** of your call (see below).